hoavho/dot-dat/README.md

 # Prerequisites
 - GNU `stow`
-- fzf to reverse search history
+- fzf to reverse search zsh history

 # Install
 You will need `git` and GNU `stow`